airportyh/time-traveling-debugger/README.md

 * when scrubbing the timeline, have the code display pan to the selected line
 * syntax highlighter for Atom and/or VS Code

+## Closure: Problems to Solve

+1. displaying closure variables in the debugger
+2. multi-level closures
+3. cleaning up of closures

 ## Done

 * UI for time-traveling (1st draft done)